karimra/gnmic/docs/global_flags.md

 Note that in case multiple targets are used, all should use the same credentials.

-### prometheus-address

-The prometheus-address flag `[--prometheus-address]` allows starting a prometheus server that can be scraped by a prometheus client.
-It exposes metrics like memory, CPU and file descriptor usage.

 ### proto-dir

 The `[--proto-dir]` flag is used to specify a list of directories where `gnmic` will search for the proto file names specified with `--proto-file`.